3 steps to protect yourself from a Twitter hashtag horror

 Design your hashtags to not only be relevant to your audience but also the platform.
 Consider the #WaitroseReasons campaign, the promoted hashtag went downhill after users responded with ridicule.

 Think about your brand, don’t force it, would users really want to interact with the hashtag?
-Listen to your audience, do some research as to how they converse with your brand or similar brands.
+Use hashtag analytics tools to listen to your audience, do some research as to how they converse with your brand or similar brands.

 Audi created a campaign by simply listening to its audience.
 One Twitter user was so persistent in her love, want and need for an Audi R8, coining the hashtag #WantAnR8 they decided to give her one and create a campaign based on that hashtag.
 Tweeting, posting and filming the entire giveaway they created some excellent content for the campaign.
 Users caught on and quickly started tweeting with the hashtag.